ChrisWalley/ArrayPlotter/README.md

 # ArrayPlotter
 Simple java application to draw a 2-D grid array.
 The ArrayPlotter.java contains all the code to draw the array.
-Look in main java for how to use it.
+Look in Main.java for how to use it.

 All you have to do is copy the ArrayPlotter.java class into your current project, and then update it with a new 2D int [][] every time something changes.